eunices/eunices.github.io/_portfolio/portfolio-1.md

 I was part of the AI Apprentice programme at NUS SCALE.
 Worked in a multidisciplinary team to create an end-to-end POC deliverable for a predictive maintenace model for lifts.
 Project included elements of data engineering, data cleaning, exploratory data analysis, data modelling/ model management, backend web services and scheduled jobs.

 I developed scripts in python pertaining to the exploratory data analysis, data modelling/ model management, and gained rudimentary knowledge on data engineering.
+I also learnt good software engineering practices such as Agile and code versioning, and writing technical documentation based on requirements.

 - Github repository not publicly available